flatironinstitute/finufft/docs/install.rst

 You may then do ``make python3`` which calls pip3 for the install then runs some tests.
 An additional test you could do is::

-  python3 run_speed_tests.py
+  python3 python_tests/run_speed_tests.py

-In all the above the "3" can be omitted if you insist on working with python v2.
+In all the above, the suffix "3" should be omitted if you either want to work with python v2, or you are using a virtual python environment (see below).

 See also Dan Foreman-Mackey's earlier repo that also wraps finufft, and from which we have drawn code: `python-finufft <https://github.com/dfm/python-finufft>`_